 This section of ExplainingComputers.com provides an overview of cloud computing.
 In particular it focuses on the phenomenon's characteristics, how it works in practice, and the key factors that are driving its uptake.
-You can learn even more by watching my cloud computing videos or by reading my book A Brief Guide to Cloud Computing.
-By accessing the Cloud Computing Directory you can also gain access to a great many cloud computing applications and other resources, many of which are free to use straight away.
-So come on in, dare to be radical, and become a part of the Cloud Computing Revolution!
+You can learn more in my cloud computing videos, the most recent of which is embedded below, or by reading my book A Brief Guide to Cloud Computing.

 So what, you may reasonably ask, is the cloud?
 Well, for years the Internet has been represented on network diagrams by a cloud symbol.
 When, around 2008, a variety of new services started to emerge that permitted computing resources to be accessed over the Internet, the label "cloud computing" therefore emerged as an umbrella term.
 Does this mean that we really ought to be talking about "Internet computing"?
 Well, perhaps.
 However, in the strictest sense, the "cloud" is a label for online computing resources rather than the entire Internet.
 The term "cloud computing" is also useful to separate the kinds of things we have been doing online for a couple of decades from a totally new age of online software and processing power.

-I have already said that cloud computing is where software applications, processing power, data and potentially even artificial intelligence are accessed over the Internet.
+I have already said that cloud computing is where software applications, processing power, data storage and other computing resources are delivered over the Internet.
 Building on this basic definition, it can also be stated that cloud computing is where dynamically scalable, device-independent and task-centric computing resources are provided online, with all charges being on a usage basis.

 Cloud computing is dynamically scalable because users only have to consume the amount of online computing resources they actually want.
 Just as we are used to drawing as much or as little electricity as we need from the power grid, so anybody can now obtain as many or as few computing resources from the cloud as they require at any particular point in time.